“Climate change is undeniable. Climate action is unstoppable. And climate solutions provide opportunities that are

 While we must all deal with the effects of these environmental concerns, people living in conditions of hunger and poverty are at the greatest risk.
 The vast majority of people in hunger and poverty live in rural regions, relying heavily on agriculture, with their well-being closely tied to the natural environment.
-They are extremely vulnerable to extreme weather events like droughts and flooding, which are often exacerbated by climate change.
+They are especially vulnerable to extreme weather events like droughts and flooding, which are often exacerbated by climate change.

 What We Do

-- Promoting sustainable farming practices.
+- Promote sustainable farming practices.
 At our epicenters in Africa, partners create community farms, where villagers learn composting, intercropping and other methods, like drip irrigation, to improve crop yields, restore soil fertility and make the best use of scarce resources.

-- Increasing access to sustainable agricultural technology.
+- Increase access to sustainable agricultural technology.
 The Hunger Project provides training and credit, mobilizing people to adopt sustainable agricultural technology and practices, and encouraging them to demand agricultural extension services from their government.
-In 2016, 55,822 of our African partners were trained in food and agricultural practices.

-- Raising awareness of and building capacity to adapt to climate change.
+- Raise awareness of and building capacity to adapt to climate change.
 In India and Peru, The Hunger Project and its partners hold workshops to build our partners’ capacity to exercise leadership, take steps to reduce their vulnerability and formulate strategies to mitigate climate change risks.
 At the regional and international level, we also advocate for the conservation of natural resources, the mitigation of the harmful effects of extractive industries, and the recovery and promotion of traditional knowledge and technology that is highly adaptable to changing climate conditions.

-- Facilitating reforestation and tree planting campaigns.
+- Facilitate reforestation and tree planting campaigns.
 Throughout our Program Countries, trained Hunger Project village partners establish tree nurseries, which can reforest their communities, control soil erosion, and become entrepreneurial village businesses, supplying families with fruit trees that not only capture carbon, but also provide nutrition and income.
-In 2016, 13,544 people in Bangladesh participated in tree planting campaigns.